3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

-The ISCC architecture of FASP can be utilized to perform ASP tasks in parallel by simultaneously processing carrier waves and modulating signals.
-To demonstrate, we designed and constructed a three-layer cascaded metasurface system, integrated with $m=10$ receiving antennas at the output layer (Fig.~\ref{fig_3}A, top).
-This three-layer FASP is engineered to execute three pivotal tasks, including super-resolution DOA estimation, multi-source number estimation, and high-CSR source separation in the broad mmWave band (36–41 GHz) at the central wavelength of $f_c = 39$ GHz.
+By orthogonalizing array response vectors in the analog domain, the AE-DNN is capable of executing multiple sensing and computing tasks in parallel, and can be applied in complex EM interference environments.
+We designed and constructed a three-layer cascaded metasurface system, integrated with $m=10$ receiving antennas at the output layer (Fig.~\ref{fig_3}A, top).
+This three-layer AE-DNN is engineered to execute three pivotal tasks, including super-resolution DOA estimation, multi-source number estimation, and high-CSR source separation in the broad mmWave band (36–41 GHz) at the central wavelength of $f_c = 39$ GHz.
 Each metasurface consists of $45 \times 45$ meta-atoms, each with a size of $3$~mm, leading to a Rayleigh diffraction limit resolution of $3.3^\circ$.
-To balance the sensing resolution and communication CSR, FASP is optimized with MSA training for ASP tasks within an angular range of $-15^\circ$ to $15^\circ$ with ten angular intervals, achieving an angular super-resolution of $3^\circ$ across the frequency range from $36$ to $41$~GHz.
-When far-field EM waves from sources are incident at angles $ \theta_i \in \{-15^\circ+3(i-1),\, -15^\circ+3i\}, i=1,\cdots,n$, with $n=10$, FASP orthogonalizes the array response vectors that maps the energy of each source signal to the $i$-th receiving antenna, while suppressing signals from other angles.
-The evaluation of FASP with CST full-wave simulation validates the effectiveness of trained neuro-augmented model (supplementary text 2.2).
+To balance the sensing resolution and CSR, AE-DNN is optimized with MSA training within an angular range of $-15^\circ$ to $15^\circ$ with ten angular intervals, achieving an angular super-resolution of $3^\circ$ across the frequency range from $36$ to $41$~GHz.
+When far-field EM waves from sources are incident at angles $ \theta_i \in \{-15^\circ+3(i-1),\, -15^\circ+3i\}, i=1,\cdots,n$, with $n=10$, AE-DNN orthogonalizes the array response vectors that maps the energy of each source signal to the $i$-th receiving antenna, while suppressing signals from other angles.
+The evaluation of AE-DNN with CST full-wave simulation validates the effectiveness of trained neuro-augmented model (supplementary text 2.2).
 The metasurfaces are prototyped using PCB manufacturing based on the exported 3D model as shown in Fig.~\ref{fig_3}A(bottom, left).
-During the experiment, a high-precision angular rotation stage is utilized to mount FASP and evaluate its performance for processing source signals under different angular interval permutations (supplementary text 1.3).
-To demonstrate the capability of FASP for parallel ASP tasks, the experimental platform leverages arbitrary waveform generator (AWG) to generate independent source signals to far-field transmitting antennas and FSW spectrum analyzer to analyze the received signals from probe waveguide antennas (Fig.~\ref{fig_3}B).
+During the experiment, a high-precision angular rotation stage is utilized to mount AE-DNN and evaluate its performance for processing source signals under different angular interval permutations (supplementary text 1.3).
+To demonstrate the capability of AE-DNN for parallel sensing and computing tasks, the experimental platform leverages arbitrary waveform generator (AWG) to generate independent source signals to far-field transmitting antennas and FSW spectrum analyzer to analyze the received signals from probe waveguide antennas (Fig.~\ref{fig_3}B).